d0z0/redis_analytics/README.md

 use Rack::RedisAnalytics::Tracker
 ```

+For rails the middleware is added automatically, so you should not need to add it manually using `config.middleware.use`

 ## Where do I view the dashboard?

 ### Option 1: If you are riding on rails, you can mount it